Repair to Return

 Bathroom & Kitchen Restoration

-Reinstating bathrooms and kitchens to a functional level, either partial or full restoration.
+Reinstating bathrooms and kitchens to a functional level, which may include full or partial repair depending on the extent of damage.

 Walls, Floors & Safe Access

-Re-sheeting walls in living spaces; repair or replacement of floors to make them safe; and repair or replacement of stairs for safe access.
+Re-sheeting of walls in living spaces.
+Flooring repairs or replacement to make safe.
+Stairs, if required for safe access.

 Exceptional Circumstances